MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/New-ExchangeCertificate.md

 ## DESCRIPTION
 Exchange uses certificates for SSL and TLS encryption.

 There are many factors to consider when you configure certificates for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) services.
 You need to understand how these factors might affect your overall configuration.
-For more information, see Digital certificates and encryption in Exchange 2016.
+For more information, see [Digital certificates and encryption in Exchange Server](https://docs.microsoft.com/Exchange/architecture/client-access/certificates).

 Secure Sockets Layer (SSL) is being replaced by Transport Layer Security (TLS) as the protocol that's used to encrypt data sent between computer systems.
 They're so closely related that the terms "SSL" and "TLS" (without versions) are often used interchangeably.
 Because of this similarity, references to "SSL" in Exchange topics, the Exchange admin center, and the Exchange Management Shell have often been used to encompass both the SSL and TLS protocols.
 Typically, "SSL" refers to the actual SSL protocol only when a version is also provided (for example, SSL 3.0).
 To find out why you should disable the SSL protocol and switch to TLS, check out [Protecting you against the SSL 3.0 vulnerability](https://blogs.office.com/2014/10/29/protecting-ssl-3-0-vulnerability/).